ginstrom/intelligence-horizon-novel/chapters/02_the-world-that-was.md

 Still questioning my senses, I called Elizabeth's direct line.
 No answer.

 Starting to panic, I called her work.
 She hadn't been in all day.
 Days later, I learned that Dr. Reeves had been declared missing.
-There had been no signs, no note.
+There had been no warning signs, no note.

 So I had really seen it.
 I had witnessed the moment when one of the most brilliant minds of our generation winked out of existence, and I had no idea how or why.